kmzima/AI-RE-/README.md

 Overview

-This study reproduces the uncertainty-based framework for learning likely-admissible heuristics using Bayesian neural networks (BNNs) and task uncertainty modeling.
+This study reproduces the uncertainty-based framework for learning likely-admissible heuristics using the following components:

-### Key Components
 - Bayesian Neural Network (WUNN)
 - Standard Feedforward NN with aleatoric uncertainty
 - GenerateTaskPrac (uncertainty-based task generation)